smartdevicelink/sdl_server/documentation/guides/docs/User Interface/Applications/index.md

 ### Policy Table Preview
-This is an example of how the app and its required permissions will appear in the policy table.
-Denied applications will not appear in either the staging or the production policy table and as such they will not have a policy table preview.
+This is an example of how the app and its required permissions will appear in the Policy Table.
+Denied applications will not appear in either the staging or the production Policy Table and as such they will not have a Policy Table preview.
 ```
   {
     nicknames: [